getmoto/moto/README.md

 $ pip install moto
 ```

-This library has been tested on boto v2.5+.

 ## Thanks

 A huge thanks to [Gabriel Falcão](https://github.com/gabrielfalcao) and his [HTTPretty](https://github.com/gabrielfalcao/HTTPretty) library.
 Moto would not exist without it.